Dafydd Ieuan

-Dafydd Ieuan (born 1 March 1969) is a Welsh musician and producer, best known as the drummer with the band Super Furry Animals, The Peth and The Earth (band).
+Dafydd Ieuan (born 1 March 1969) is a Welsh musician, best known as the drummer with the band Super Furry Animals, The Peth and The Earth.

 Ieuan played with Gruff Rhys in their early band Ffa Coffi Pawb.
-He was a drummer for Welsh band Catatonia from 1993 to 1996, recording on their early singles and debut album Way Beyond Blue released in 1996.
+He was a drummer for Welsh band Catatonia from 1993 to 1996, recording on their early singles and debut album Way Beyond Blue (1996).
 During the same period, Super Furry Animals formed and Ieuan left Catatonia to focus on them.